modm-io/modm/docs/src/guide/installation.md

 	brew install arm-gcc-bin
 	brew install openocd --HEAD

+scons now works with Python 3.
+Unfortunately, macOS still defaults to Python 2.
+For a less intrusive way to run all scons scripts with Python 3 add this to your ~/.bashrc or ~/.zshrc

+	alias scons="/usr/bin/env python3 $(which scons)"

 To compile modm for macOS you need to install these libraries:

 	brew install boost gtkmm sdl zmqpp gcc